The Other 'Arf

 The Other 'Arf is a British television ITV sitcom series broadcast from 30 May 1980 to 30 March 1984.
 It stars John Standing as upper class Conservative politician Charles Latimer, MP, who begins a relationship with working class cockney fashion model Lorraine Watts (played by former model Lorraine Chase).

-The series was produced by ATV (which later became Central Independent Television in 1982), and was screened by ITV.
+The series was produced for ITV by ATV and its successor Central Television.